imyrvold/DuneEcsConstruct/README.md

 until I see that the repository have been created after I have done `cdk deploy`,, and then do a
 `docker push xxxxxxxx.dkr.ecr.eu-west-1.amazonaws.com/dune:latest`

+The vapor app is expecting to receive requests on port 8080, and the database (MongoDB) is using
+port 27017.
+Change this to something else if you have other database you want to use.

+To be able to persist the database, I have set up an MomgoDB Atlas account, and use a connectionString
+to the database in my vapor app.

 ## Useful commands

  * `npm run build`   compile typescript to js